General Resort Information

 Can I shop here?

-A 5,000-square-foot retail center in Classic Hall offers resort-specific merchandise and Walt Disney World souvenirs.
+A 5,000-square-foot retail center in Classic Hall offers a very small variety of resort-specific merchandise and mostly generic Walt Disney World souvenirs.
 It is also the location where you can pick up your Disney purchases that you sent to your resort.

 How about recreation?